Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Approximation of algebraic cobordism to -theory K-theory

-We give an analogue of the Gabber rigidity theorem of nilpotent approximation in~\cite{Kato2023nilpotent}: \begin{theorem}[{\rm c.f.} \cite{Kato2023nilpotent} Theorem 5.12] Let $A$ be a commutative unital ring and $I$ an ideal such that $(A,\,I)$ is a Henselian pair.
-Assume that the characteristic of residue ring $A/I$ is positive prime $p$ and $\ell$ is another positive integer, which is a unit of $A/I$.
+\begin{theorem}[{\rm cf.}~\cite{Kato2023nilpotent} Theorem 5.12] Let $A$ be a noetherian commutative unital ring and $I$ an ideal such that $(A,\,I)$ is a Henselian pair.
+Assume that the characteristic of the residue ring $A/I$ is a positive prime $p$, and that $\ell$ is a positive integer invertible in $A/I$.
 Then the closed immersion $i^*:\Spec{A/I} \to \Spec{A}$ induces a weak equivalence of $n$-Goodwillie approximations

 where $\mathbf{MGL}/{\ell}$ and $\K/\ell$ denote the mod-$\ell$ algebraic cobordism and $K$-theory, respectively. \end{theorem}

 \begin{remark} By Proposition~\ref{square-zero}, excisive approximation of the homotopy cofiber $\mathrm{PMGL} \to \K $ and one-nilpotent (square-zero) approximation in \cite{Kato2023nilpotent} are equivalent formulations. \end{remark}